-Low-carbon technologies such as photovoltaics, wind power, or carbon capture and storage are essential to reduce greenhouse gas emissions and improve the sustainability of the energy system.
-The uptake of new energy technologies can also decrease our reliance on external suppliers of fossil fuels, as well as spur job creation and economic growth.
+Low-carbon technologies such as photovoltaics, wind power, nuclear fusion and carbon capture and storage are essential for reducing greenhouse gas emissions and improving the sustainability of the energy system.
+The uptake of new energy technologies can also decrease reliance on external suppliers of fossil fuels, as well as spur job creation and economic growth.

 European Strategic Energy Technology Plan

 The European Strategic Energy Technology Plan (SET-Plan) was set up to develop low-carbon technologies and make them economically viable.
 It aims to accelerate the uptake of new technologies such as next-generation wind turbines and bioenergy by reducing their costs and increasing efficiency.

 The SET-Plan includes the SET-Plan Steering Group, European Industrial Initiatives, the European Energy Research Alliance, and the SET-Plan Information System.